Who is the program for?

 - A strong background in astronomy, mathematics, and/or physics.

 None of these is in itself a requirement, and we welcome students without prior research experience.
 If this coming summer is your first experience with astronomical research, we hope to make it inspiring and enjoyable.
-We are looking for bright, motivated individuals who can take full advantage of an unusual opportunity.
+We are looking for bright, motivated individuals who can take full advantage of an unique opportunity.

 How can I apply?
 What information is needed?